PHILADELPHIA – An insurer has lost in an attempt to bifurcate two claims in a lawsuit filed against the company by a law firm.

 The concept of bad faith can extend beyond a denial of a claim, as long as its insured.
 Noting this, the court noticed that a majority of the federal district courts in Pennsylvania have refused to stay bad faith claims against insurers until the underlying coverage issues are handled.

-the bad faith element involved alleged actions that diverged from the breach of contract allegation — that Ironshore failed to properly investigate the claim, and that it improperly delayed a decision on the claim.
+The court investigated the matter and found that two aspects of the bad faith element involved alleged actions that diverged from the breach of contract allegation — that Ironshore failed to properly investigate the claim, and that it improperly delayed a decision on the claim.
 Either theory would require investigation of the firm's practices, specific to the policy.

-evaluation of the merits was not possible.
+Ironshore argued that it was necessary for the courts to assess the bad faith claims to determine if bifurcation was defensible.
+The court did not agree.
+Since the case was in its preliminary stages, the evaluation of the merits was not possible.
 The court ultimately decided to restrict its examination to matters of convenience of the parties, judicial economy and limits to prejudice.